Barrymoonshine/restaurant-page/README.md

 The Restuarant Page is a simple project designed to teach how to use Webpack to dynamically create the contents of a website as part of [The Odin Project's](https://theodinproject.com) Full Stack Javascript curriculum.

-The page has only been minimally styled, as the project was not designed to test advanced design and CSS capabilities.

 ## Key learning points

 - How to use NPM to install packages